Ibrahim778/Vita-FTP-Installer-Unity/README.md

 5. Team Molecule for Henkaku
 6. @CTPEJIOK22 for giving me the idea on discord
 7. @asdronin on discord for making the server
-8. iDevOnAParkingLot on Discord for inviting me to the server
+8. @iDevOnAParkingLot on Discord for inviting me to the server
 9. Sony for the console and SDK
 10. Anyone else who helped out on the discord Server.